UniversalDependencies/docs/issues.md

 * Tokenisation.
 In some languages (such as Kazakh and Turkish) it may be necessary to have dependency relations between sub-word units (often called inflectional groups, IGs), as discussed, for example, in <a href="https://github.com/UniversalDependencies/docs/issues/125">#125</a>. e.g. In the phrase "mavi arabadakiler", it is clear that the car (araba) is blue (mavi), not the people in it (-dakiler).

 * Clitics and clitic doubling.
 Should the clitics get assigned different relations with respect to whether they are used alone (obj or iobj) or in a doubling (expl)?

+* Conversion best practices: available software, documentation, discussion of difficult constructions (in particular UD constructions that require information that is not necessarily present in source treebanks, e.g. control, the core vs non-core distinction, etc.), as well as chosen solutions for different languages.